-To do well in school, you need to know how to use your memory well.
+To do well in school, you must know how to use your memory well.

 Of course, memory is no substitute for understanding.